ctools/ctools/doc/source/users/tutorials/1dc/howto_display.rst

 How to display the results?
 ---------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **display results** using some example scripts written in Python and requiring the ``matplotlib`` module.
+     You will learn how to **display results** using some example scripts written in Python.

+     Please not that these scripts need the ``matplotlib`` Python module installed.

 The ctools package does not contain any tools or scripts for graphical display of results since results are generally written into standard FITS